 He said this suggested that new Opel chief executive and GME president Karl-Thomas Neumann, who came in March from Volkswagen (VOWG_p.DE), had won out in a battle for influence within GM.

 The move could also help Neumann to shore up support among his European workforce, which has endured tens of thousands of job cuts since 2000 - more than half of all staff - and will suffer the third closure of a car plant come 2014.

 "Profits that so far were booked in Asia-Pacific are now ending up in Europe.
 They are creating the appearance of progress with the restructuring of Opel," said Dudenhoeffer.

 Five years ago, Opel was an up and coming brand in Russia, selling almost 100,000 cars - twice as many as Volkswagen's VW brand.

 GME then surrendered responsibility for the Russian market to GMIO in 2010.
-The loss was heavily criticised at the time by Opel's labour leaders, who felt GME management had given up a key profit centre in exchange for personal advancement.
+The loss was heavily criticized at the time by Opel's labor leaders, who felt GME management had given up a key profit center in exchange for personal advancement.